SchubertLab/mvTCR/README.md

 - tutorials/01_preprocessing.ipynb : adding requiered annotation and filtering on the data
 - tutorials/02_training_analysis.ipynb : training the model, when you have some celltype and clonotype annotation
-- tutorials/03_training_prediction.ipynb : training the model, when you have specificity annotation The notebooks run  expected output is contained in each notebook.
+- tutorials/03_training_prediction.ipynb : training the model, when you have specificity annotation

+The notebooks are run on a subsampled dataset and can be executed within 15 minutes each.
+The expected output is provided in each notebook.

 ## Reproducability
 To reproduce the results of the paper, please refer to: https://github.com/SchubertLab/mvTCR_reproducibility